zllovesuki/specter/README.md

 - [protoc-gen-go](https://developers.google.com/protocol-buffers/docs/reference/go-generated)
 - [protoc-gen-go-vtproto](https://github.com/planetscale/vtprotobuf#Usage)

-Run `make dev` to compile binary for your architecture via buildx, bring up Let's Encrypt test server `pebble`, and a 5-node specter cluster.
+Run `make dev-server-acme` to compile binary for your architecture via buildx, bring up Let's Encrypt test server `pebble`, and a 5-node specter cluster.

+Run `make dev-validate` to verify that all nodes have the same certificate (validate atomic ring maintenance).

+Run `make dev-client` to start a demo nginx server as proxy target, and a specter client connected to the cluster.

 For changes unrelated to KV, `make test` should be sufficient.
 Any changes to KV must pass `make concurrency_test`.